Professional Staff Union UMass Amherst & Boston

 What kind of support does SAP need to make that happen?

-If you received a denial or an offer you are not happy with the result, we can meet to go over your concerns and we can bring them up in our monthly discussion for these types of issues.
+If you received a denial or an offer you are not happy with the result, we can meet to go over your concerns and we can bring them up in our monthly meeting with HR/Total Compensation.

 What is compression?